Expert Advice

 Laurie L

-We just got back from Barbados.
-What an unbelievable once-in-a-lifetime trip.
-I plan on putting a Barbados vacation on my list of yearly excursions.
+Traveling to Barbados was an unbelievable, once in a lifetime trip.
+It was so enjoyable that I plan on putting a Barbados vacation on my list of yearly excursions.
 Yes, you read that right: a once-in-a-lifetime trip — every year.
-Going overseas anywhere for the first time can be stressful.
-So, I want to share what I wish I had known before taking my first trip to Barbados and some of the amazing things that make Barbados such a good vacation spot.
+And since traveling abroad for the first time can be daunting, I'd like to share what I learned from my journey, along with some incredible experiences that make Barbados a great vacation spot.

-• A smartphone, with or without data or cellular coverage, so you can access free Wi-Fi while in the Barbados airport.
+Insider tip: Bring a smartphone, with or without data or cellular coverage, enabling you to access free Wi-Fi while in the Barbados airport

 Hilton Grand Vacations Owners posing on Barbados vacation at The Crane, a Hilton Grand Vacations Club.